-It's been a common misconception that one must have health insurance in order to see a private physician.
+One thing to discuss first: it's a common misconception that one must have health insurance in order to see a private physician.
 Fortunately, that is not true.
 In this day of sky high insurance policy costs, many are unable to afford exorbitant monthly premiums, or, have purchased a plan with a such a high deductible that they wind up paying cash anyway.
-In our opinion, these cash patients should not have to be referred to more expensive urgent cares and hospital emergency departments in order to receive care.
+In our opinion, these cash patients should not be forced to visit the more expensive urgent cares and hospital emergency departments in order to receive care.
 Good news: keeping our overhead low allows us to provide excellent care to our cash patients while keeping our charges affordable and less expensive than most local offices.
 [Source; Fairhealth.org]

 For a list of our most common office charges, click here.
 We accept cash, check or credit cards.
 [Please note that a $5 processing service fee will be added to credit card submissions.]

 Brief note about deductibles: these can be confusing.
 For an quick overview, check out https://www.youtube.com/watch?v=WuZrwo-Qxww&feature=youtu.be